tpaviot/ProcessScheduler/docs/pinedo.md

     j.add_required_resource(ps.SelectWorkers(list_of_workers=[machine_1, machine_2]))
 ```

-The precedences are given by the graph:
+The precedence relationships are defined by the following graph:

 ![Pinedo232PrecGraph](img/pinedo_2_3_2_precedence_graph.png){ width="300" }

-In python,
+In python, we define these precedences as follows:

 ``` py
 # precedences